EconomicsObservatory/ECOvisualisations/guidelines/README.md

 ### Opacity

 If any chart needs custom colour opacity levels, the preferred way is to use the `rgba` codes from the color table, with an `alpha` value between `0.3` and `0.9`.
+The default opacity for area chats is `0.9`.
+If possible, area charts will carry an opacity gradient between `0` and `0.9`, from base to peak.

 ### Line style